 The following letter was prepared and distributed to clients and friends of Dowell Group, LLP.
 The letter discusses individual and business tax planning ideas that may be appropriate in certain situations.
 This does not represent tax advice, as every situation must be considered on its own merits.
-We always encourage our clients to contact us for advice specific to their situation.

 Dear clients and friends,